Join Our Team

 We are assembling a team of watchdog and investigative journalists able to deliver depth – not by generating daily headlines but by strategically focusing our resources where they’re needed most.
 We will do this in partnership with local print, television and radio newsrooms, teaming up with them whenever possible to maximize reporting power and reach the widest possible audience.

-About You: You are an experienced investigative/watchdog journalist who has leadership experience, either as an editor or a player-coach.
+You are an experienced investigative/watchdog journalist who has leadership experience, either as an editor or a player-coach.
 Nothing excites you more than latching onto a good story and willing it into existence through tenacious digging and fearless reporting.
 You have a proven track record of producing original, impactful stories that uncover hidden truths and shine a light on issues of public concern.

 You employ a number of skills to do this work, including good, old-fashioned shoe-leather reporting, fighting for public records and diving into data.
 You also understand the value of compelling narratives and how to bring to life the data and documents you find.
 And you relish solid input from editors and peers who have your back and want your work to shine.